Position IDs Matter: An Enhanced Position Layout for Efficient Context Compression in Large Language Models: Background

 While the local inductive bias for PEs is well known, less is known about the \textbf{position layout}.
 For any given token sequence and model, we refer to position layout as the actual position ID sequence that is assigned by the model to the token sequence.
 Notably, in this work, we remark that the local inductive bias applies to the position layout, not the physical token positions.

 This nuance is important but hardly noticeable because the \textbf{default position layout (DPL)} often coincides with the physical token positions as illustrated in DPL in Figure~\ref{fig:main} (see Table \ref{default-position-layout} for more details on DPL).
-Such position layout is helpful for language modeling (LM) task since the task has been known to depend largely on its recent context~\cite{hu2024can, liu-etal-2024-forgetting}.
+Such position layout is helpful for language modeling (LM) task since the task depends largely on its recent context~\cite{hu2024can, liu-etal-2024-forgetting}.
 However, as LLMs are becoming a ubiquitous tool, we hypothesize that careful position layouts for some tasks can inject helpful inductive bias.
 In the rest of the paper, we focus on LLM compression tasks as our testbed.